magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44505-graphql-applying-reward-points-does-not-update-grand-total.md

 ## Issue

-The GraphQL query for a cart applying reward points does not return the correct grand total.
+The GraphQL query for a cart applying reward points does not consider the reward points and returns an incorrect grand total.

 <ins>Steps to reproduce</ins>: